RootPlatform/Command-Block-Plugin/README.md

 ## Support

-For issues or questions, reach out through your Root community or contact the Command Block team.
+For issues or questions, please reach out in the [Root Official Community](https://rootapp.gg/root)